guiparmezani/education-one/wp-content/plugins/wp-staging/readme.txt

 = Main Features =

-* WP STAGING clones the whole production site into a subfolder like example.com/staging-site.
+* WPSTAGING clones the whole production site into a subfolder like example.com/staging-site.
 * Easy to use!
 Create a clone of your site by clicking one button "CREATE NEW STAGING SITE".
 * No Software as a Service - No account needed!
 All data belong to you only and stay on your server.
 * No server timeouts on huge websites or/and small hosting servers